-Volunteering for 3 months in southern Thailand doesn’t mean that you can’t experience as many local sights as possible, in your spare time…
+Volunteering for 3 months in southern Thailand doesn’t mean that you can’t experience as many local sights as possible in your spare time…

-Not to mention just relaxing after work by throwing a Frisbee on one of the many gorgeous beaches, then stopping off at a local favourite restaurant for a delicious feast.
+Not to mention just relaxing after a day at work volunteering, by throwing a Frisbee on one of the many gorgeous beaches, before stopping off at a local favourite restaurant for a delicious feast.

-Takua Pa and White Sands Beach
+Takua Pa and White Sand Beach

 Day trip to Koh Kho Khao Island